Chew marks

-Chew cards are a safe and useful tool to help detect the presence of predators by looking at their unique bite marks.
-Chew cards are squares of corflute card, with grooves filled with peanut butter (non-toxic lure), and when predators bite down on the card, it captures their bite marks.
+Chew cards are a safe and useful tool to understand if predators are around by looking at their unique bite marks.
+This a great way to decide where to put your backyard trap or tell if rats have snuck back into rat-free areas.
+Chew cards are pieces of corflute card, with grooves filled with peanut butter (non-toxic lure) – when predators bite down on the card it captures their bite marks.

 Installing chew cards